 - Keep pets under control at all times

 From Portland, follow Rt.
 302 to Rt.
 121 which brings you into Casco.
 In the village center, turn right on Mayberry Hill Road, drive to the top of the hill.
 Turn left at the stop sign.
-The Preserve is a short distance on the right.
-Park along the road at the trail head, with wheels well off the road.
+The preserve is a short distance on the right.
+Park along the road at the trail head.
 Use caution here as a blind curve makes it difficult for other motorists to see.